A Compact Index for Order-Preserving Pattern Matching: Data representation and search algorithm

-Summing up, our approach to compress and index an integer sequence $T$ and support order preserving pattern matching is the following: \begin{enumerate} \item Select a window size $q$ and build the ordering component $T_o$ and the $\delta$ component~$T_\delta$. \item Build a compressed full-text index for $T_o$ and compress $T_\delta$ taking advantage of $T_o$. \end{enumerate}

-The compressed index for $T_o$ and the compressed representation of $T_\delta$ constitute our index.
-To search the order preserving occurrences of a pattern of length at least $q$ using our index: \begin{enumerate} \item Given $P[1,p]$ compute the corresponding ordering component $P_o$. \item Use the full-text index for $T_o$ to find the set of candidate positions $i_1, i_2, \ldots, i_m$ satisfying Corollary~\ref{cor:main}. \item For each candidate position $i_k$ use $T_o$ and $T_\delta$ to retrieve $T[i_k+1,i_k+p]$ and verify whether $P[1,p]\approx T[i_k+1,i_k+p]$. \end{enumerate} The above description is quite general and can be realized in many different ways.
-In the following sections we describe our particular implementation and experimentally measure its effectiveness.
+Summing up, our approach to compress and index a sequence $T$ and support order-preserving pattern matching is the following: select a window size $q$ and build the components $T_o$ and~$T_\delta$.
+Then build a compressed index for $T_o$ and compress $T_\delta$.
+These two components together constitute our index.
+The above description is quite general and can be realized in different ways.
+In the following we describe our particular implementation and experimentally measure its effectiveness.

-\section{Representation of the components $T_o$ and $T_\delta$}
+\subsection{Representation of the components $T_o$ and $T_\delta$}

-We represent $T_o[1,n]$ using a Compressed Suffix Array (\csa) consisting of a Huffman shaped Wavelet Tree~\cite{soda/GrossiGV03} built on the BWT of the sequence~$T_o$ (in our experiments we used the {\sf csa\_wt} class from the {\sf sdsl-lite} library~\cite{wea/GogBMP14}).
-This approach guarantees a reasonable compression of $T_o$ and supports very efficiently the search inside $T_o$.
-More precisely, given a pattern $p$ the above \csa\ computes in $\Oh(p)$ time the range of rows $[b,e]$ of the Suffix Array of $T_o$ which are prefixed by $p$ (see~\cite{isci/FerraginaM01,csur/NavarroM07} for details).
-To find the actual position in $T_o$ of each occurrence of $p$, the \csa\ stores the set of Suffix Array entries containing text positions which are multiple of a previously chosen block size $B$.
-Then, for each row $r \in [b,e]$ we walk backward in the text using the LF-map until we reach a marked Suffix Array entry from which we can derive the position in $T_o$ of the occurrence that prefixes row $r$.
-The above scheme uses $\Oh( n + (n/B)\log n)$ bits of space and can find the position of all (exact) occurrence of $p$ in $T_o$ in $\Oh(|p|+ B\,\occ)$ time, where $\occ = e-b+1$ is the number of occurrences.
-Clearly, the parameter $B$ offers a trade-off between space usage and running time.
+We represent $T_o[1,n]$ using a Compressed Suffix Array (\csa) consisting of a Huffman-shaped Wavelet Tree built on the BWT of the sequence~$T_o$.
+To this end we use the {\sf csa\_wt} class from the {\sf sdsl-lite} library~\cite{wea/GogBMP14} (in practice we consider the elements of $T_0$ multiplied by two to avoid non-integer values).
+Given any pattern $p$ the \csa\ can compute in $\Oh{p}$ time the range of rows $[b,e]$ of the Suffix Array of $T_o$ prefixed by $p$.
+To find the actual position in $T_o$ of each occurrence of $p$, the \csa\ also stores the set of Suffix Array entries containing text positions which are multiples of a given block size $B$.
+Then, for each row $r \in [b,e]$ we move backward in the text using the LF-map until we reach a marked Suffix Array entry from which we can derive the position in $T_o$ of the occurrence that prefixes row $r$.
+The above scheme uses $\Oh{ n + (n/B)\log n}$ bits of space and can find the position of all (exact) occurrences of $p$ in $T_o$ in $\Oh{|p|+ B\,\occ}$ time, where $\occ = e-b+1$ is the number of occurrences.
+Clearly, the parameter $B$, chosen when we build the \csa, offers a trade-off between space usage and running time.